The Guild

 Sipping for the Symphony Photos

-This fundraiser was at Page Mill Winery, 1960 South Livermore Ave., in Livermore for three years, and on March 15 and October 11, 2024, we had Sipping events at Cuda Ridge Wines, 2400 Arroyo Road, Livermore.
+This fundraiser was at Page Mill Winery, 1960 South Livermore Ave., in Livermore for three years, and in March and October of 2024 and 2025, we had Sipping events at Cuda Ridge Wines, 2400 Arroyo Road, Livermore.
 Sipping is organized by the Guild and has been supported by each winery.
 Guests enjoy musical entertainment, fine wines, delicious nibbles, and unique auction items.
 Usually two-thirds of the wine-tasting fees plus ten percent of all sales have gone to the LAS Guild.(The photos are from 9/23/21, 9/22/22, and 9/28/23.)

 two women relaxing at Sipping 2023